RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/marketing-for-your-club-video.md

 # Creating a narrative

-In order to create an effective narrative, you should consider a few factors.
+To create an effective narrative, you should consider a few factors.

 ## 1\.
 Average skill level of students in your school